brycemcd/email-listicle-backend/async/README.md

 [save notification to ES /sns_notifications/news-email, post to async app /email_links] => Kick Off Async Workers

+### Update 2016-12-04

+I've begun experimenting with using the new AWS Step Functions to manage this pipeline.
+The step functions appear to be designed to handle this workflow whereas I feel I've shoehorned a series of async processes together to fit the needs of this application.
+The approach of shoehorning has been okay, but yielded frequent events that fail midstream with no notification (I realize this is my own laziness).

+The approach here is to start at the end and work forward.
+I'll begin by making an API endpoint for each async process and then call the API endpoint from the step function.
+Once this is complete I can assess how well the step functions work compared to the series of sidekiq tasks.

+Migration to API endpoints:

++ [ ] StoreLinksFromEmailWorker
++ [ ] ProcessLinksFromEmailWorker
++ [ ] FeatureEngineeringBatchWorker
++ [ ] LinkFilter
+  + [ ] Count Words in Title
+  + [ ] `check_and_reject`

 ### Async Worker Flow

 StoreLinksFromEmailWorker => ProcessLinksFromEmailWorker => FeatureEngineeringBatchWorker =>